European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-python.md

    client = Uid2PublisherClient(EUID_BASE_URL, EUID_API_KEY, EUID_SECRET_KEY)
    ```

-2. Call a function that takes the user's email address as input and generates a `TokenGenerateResponse` object<!-- .
-The following example uses an email address -->:
+2. Call a function that takes the user's email address or phone number as input and generates a `TokenGenerateResponse` object.
+The following example uses an email address:

    ```py
    token_generate_response = client.generate_token(TokenGenerateInput.from_email(emailAddress).do_not_generate_tokens_for_opted_out())